LI7XI/AudioAnalyzerDocs/docs/usage-examples/loudness.md

 ```

 That's it! as simple as that.<br/>
-Of course you can specify more parameters in `LoudnessdB` handler and customize it however you like.
+Of course you can specify more parameters in `LoudnessdB` handler to customize it however you like.

 Better yet, you can even do everything in one handler, for example: